REM-EFRI

 Areya Blanco

-Areya Blanco (she/her) will begin her undergraduate degree this fall at Lewis and Clark College, where she will major in anthropology and minor in health studies.
+Areya Blanco (she/her) is an undergraduate at Lewis and Clark College, where she is pursuing a major in anthropology and minor in health studies.
 She plans to use her education to protect and improve the health of people and their communities.
-For her summer research experience, Areya is working with Dr. Rebecca Fielding-Miller's lab to develop ethical and legal guidelines for the implementation of living materials in healthcare settings.
+For her summer research experience, Areya worked with Dr. Rebecca Fielding-Miller's lab to develop ethical and legal guidelines for the implementation of living materials in healthcare settings.
 Some of Areya’s passions include advocacy, learning about different cultures, traveling, and poetry.

 Mayra Fonseca

 Mayra Fonseca (she/her) is an undergraduate at California State University, San Marcos pursuing a degree in Biological Sciences with a minor in chemistry.
 Her goal is to attend dental school after graduation and she hopes to become dentist.
-For her summer research experience, Mayra is working with Dr. Rebecca Fielding-Miller's lab to develop ethical and legal guidelines for the implementation of living materials in healthcare settings.
+For her summer research experience, Mayra worked with Dr. Rebecca Fielding-Miller's lab to develop ethical and legal guidelines for the implementation of living materials in healthcare settings.
 In her free time, Mayra enjoys going to the beach, hikes, and spending time with loved ones.

 Saidi Garcia

 Saidi (sigh-dee) Garcia (they/he) is currently a student at Cal State San Marcos, in their final year of pursuing a B.S in Biotechnology.
 Their interest in science only grew more after moving to San Diego from Oxnard, CA. They want to work in the industry for a bit before pursuing a Master’s degree.
 They are eager to gain experience and tools to apply to future learning opportunities.
-For their summer research experience, Saidi is working in Dr. Shaochen Chen’s lab to fabricate living materials with 3D bioprinters.
+For their summer research experience, Saidi worked in Dr. Shaochen Chen’s lab to fabricate living materials with 3D bioprinters.
 When not working in a lab, Saidi likes to hike, eat new foods and enjoy coffee, and hang with friends.

 Rebecca Mendoza

 Rebecca Mendoza (she/her) is an undergraduate student at California State University San Marcos pursuing a B.S. in biology, with the intent to pursue a career in health care.
 She has been volunteering at Palomar Health for almost a year now.
-As a REM intern, she is researching microbial competition in the built environment in Dr. Jack Gilbert's lab.
+As a REM intern, she researched microbial competition in the built environment in Dr. Jack Gilbert's lab.
 She is a first-generation Mexican American and hopes to continue her path in STEM while proudly representing her community.

 Josue Navarrete

 Josue Navarrete (they/them) is an undergraduate student at California State University San Marcos pursuing a B.S. in Computer Science.
-In Dr. Karsten Zengler’s lab, Josue is performing computational metabolic modeling of bacterial interactions to build our understanding of how different strains of bacteria survive and complete in built environments.
+In Dr. Karsten Zengler’s lab, Josue performed computational metabolic modeling of bacterial interactions to build our understanding of how different strains of bacteria survive and complete in built environments.
 Josue aims to establish a research career combining data science, ecology, and biology, with a short-term goal of pursuing a PhD in Data Science.
 Their long-term aspiration is to become a professor at a Hispanic-Serving Institution (HSI), teaching and inspiring future STEM leaders.

 2023 Cohort